Org Export Reference Documentation

 Return expected width for contents of a given cell object.

-Only width specified explicitely through meta-data is considered.
+Only width specified explicitly through meta-data is considered.
 If no such information can be found, return nil instead.

 Some back-end may still need to know the actual width of exported